 FIDO2/WebAuthn Implementation Issues: As already touched upon in previous work [40], we identified vendors' different implementations of the WebAuthn "Verify your identity" screen (cf. Figure 1b) to be a major usability hurdle.
-Depending on the OS version, hardware vendor, biometric sensor position (i.e., back of the phone or in-display), and configured knowledge-based fallback scheme the interface is very different.
-A comparison can be found in Appendix A.6.
+Depending on the OS version, hardware vendor, biometric sensor position (i.e., back of the phone or in-display), UI appearance settings (light or dark), and configured knowledge-based fallback scheme (i.e., PIN, pattern, or password) the interface is very different.
 Online services can influence the appearance as well by configuring an authenticator attachment selection criteria (i.e., no preference, platform, cross-platform) that allows user to select an external (roaming) authenticator such as a USB, NFC, or Bluetooth hardware security key or not.